nodejs/nodejs.dev/src/documentation/0053-node-difference-dev-prod/index.md

 NODE_ENV=production node app.js
 ```

-This environment variable is a convention that is widely used in external libraries as well.

-Setting the environment to `production` generally ensures that
+While setting the environment to `production` it is generally recommended that

 - logging is kept to a minimum, essential level
 - more caching levels take place to optimize performance